bonitasoft/bonita-doc/md/processes.md

 4. Click on _Actors_ in the left menu.
 To add entities:
 5. Click the _+_ button in the user, group, role or membership column of the actor line.
-6. In the opened modal window, click on the dropdown list to select one or several actors.
+6. In the opened modal window, click on the dropdown list to select one or several entities.
 The list displays the first five elements, then a number is displayed representing the other selected entities.
 To remove entities:
 6. In the opened modal window, there is a list of the actors already mapped.
 Click on the _X_ button next to the actor, or click on _Remove all_.
 A list appears filled with the actors you are about to remove.
    You can **undo** a removal by clicking on the _X_ button next to the actor or by clicking _Enable all_